owlcs/ont-api/README.md

 # ONT-API (ver.
-3.0.0)
+3.x.x)

 ## Summary

-ONT-API is a RDF-centric Java library to work with OWL.
+ONT-API is an RDF-centric Java library to work with OWL.

 For more info see [wiki](https://github.com/owlcs/ont-api/wiki).